Azure-Samples/NVIDIA-Deepstream-Azure-IoT-Edge-on-a-NVIDIA-Jetson-Nano/README.md

     1. Right-click on your device (bottom left corner)
     2. Select `Start Monitoring Built-In Event Endpoint`

-After a little while, (enough time for IoT Edge to download and start DeepStream module which is 1.75GB), you should be able to see messages sent by the Deepstream module to the cloud via the IoT Edge runtime in VS Code.
+After a little while, (enough time for IoT Edge to download and start DeepStream module which is 1.75GB and compile the AI model), you should be able to see messages sent by the Deepstream module to the cloud via the IoT Edge runtime in VS Code.
 These messages are the results of Deepstream processing a sample video and analyzing it with an sample AI model that detects people and cars in this video and sends a message for each object found.

 ![Telemetry sent to IoT Hub](./Telemetry.png "Messages sent from Deepstream module to Azure IoT Hub via the IoT Edge runtime")

 ## View the processed videos

 We'll now modify the configuration of the Deepstream application and the IoT Edge deployment manifest to be able to see the output video streams.
-We'll do that by asking Deepstream to output the inferred videos and by providing Deepstream module access to X11 server (graphic server).
+We'll do that by asking Deepstream to output the inferred videos to an RTSP video stream and visualize this RTSP stream with VLC.

-> [!WARNING]
-> Today, Deepstream can output an RTSP stream from a container on Tesla platforms but not on Jetson platforms.
-This is an improvement that the Jetson team is looking at.
-Because of this limitation, we will leverage a X11 server in the rest of this sample.

 1. Create your updated Deepstream config file on your Nano device:
     a.
 Open an SSH connection on your Nano device (for instance from VS Code terminal):

     ```cmd
-    ssh yourNanoUsername@yourNanoDeviceName
+    ssh dlinano@your-nano-ip-address
     ```

     2. Create a new folder to host modified Deepstream config files